factor-finance/xusd-contracts/README.md

 # XUSD.fi

 XUSD is a new kind of stablecoin that passively accrues yield while you are holding it.
+If you want to learn about XUSD, visit the [docs](https://docs.xusd.fi)

 ## Requirements
 - Node Version